 The objective?
 Net zero emissions" or "net zero".

-Following the Paris Agreement of 2015, the aim is to achieve complete decarbonisation by 2050 This is what we call the "zero net emissions or even net zero.
+Following the 2015 Paris Agreement, the aim is to achieve complete decarbonisation by 2050 This is what we call the "zero net emissions or even net zero.
 This is not to be confused with carbon neutrality, which is satisfied with a balance between man-made greenhouse gas (GHG) emissions and their removal from the atmosphere by man.
 There is no commitment to reduce GHG emissions.
 Net zero emissions" represents a paradigm shift: the aim is to act upstream to reduce the quantities of GHGs emitted by economic activity and to reduce the impact of climate change. in fine no longer emit them.

 For France, "net zero" means divide by six greenhouse gas emissions compared with 1990 levels.
 This objective implies a profound transformation in the way we live, consume and produce.
 The National Low-Carbon Strategy (SNBC) provides guidelines for public policy to ensure a successful transition to this new economy.

 But, as the HCC recently pointed outHowever, "there are still too many uncertainties surrounding the implementation of public policies.
-Overall, they are not sufficiently aligned with the SNBC's guidelines to ensure that the low-carbon objectives are achieved by 2030"..
+Overall, they are not sufficiently aligned with the SNBC's guidelines to ensure that low-carbon objectives are achieved by 2030"..
 The same applies to the Conseil d'État.
 The 1er Last July, the High Court ordered the government to take the necessary measures before 1 July.er April 2022, additional measures to meet the Paris Agreement target of reducing greenhouse gas emissions by 40 % by 2030.

 Assess your greenhouse gas emissions and take action